HOLDEN, MA – The Holden Fire and Police Department welcomes local families to a free open house next Sunday at the Public Safety Building.

-Furthermore, the event coincides with National Fire Safety Month in October.
-As part of the open house, the Holden Fire Department will also hold demonstrations to teach families about fire safety and prevention practices.
+Coinciding with National Fire Safety Month in October, the open house is aimed at teaching families fire safety and prevention practices.

-The event will include Papa Gino's pizza at 12:30 p.m The open house will be held Sunday, Oct.
-14, from noon to 3 p.m at the Public Safety Facility at 1370 Main St., Holden.
+The open house will be held on Sunday, Oct.
+2 from 12 a.m to 4 p.m at the new Public Safety Facility at 1370 Main Street, Holden.
+For more information about the Public Safety open house, call the Fire Department Administration Office at 508-210-5650.